Your Mini Basket

 What is 4 core speaker cable?

-4 core speaker cable is four cores of speaker cable bundled in one outer sheath.
-This type of cable is particularly useful for single stereo installs as only one cable run is required instead of two.
+Four cores of speaker cable are bundled in one outer sheath.
+This type of cable is particularly useful for single stereo installations as only one cable run is required instead of two.

 Please check with your builder/installer whether a fire hood is required for your ceiling speakers in your particular building.
 “Low smoke / zero halogen” speaker cable may also be necessary.

-Most of the ceiling speakers we supply are steam and humidity resistant which means, as long as they do not get wet, are excellent in a bathroom and kitchen environment.
-Please check with your electrician if you are unsure.
+Most of the speakers we supply are steam and humidity resistant which means, as long as they do not get wet, they are excellent in a bathroom and kitchen environment.
+When buying Ceiling Speakers, it’s always best to check with your supplier or electrician on points like this if you are unsure.

-Yes, this is now possible with the help of an Amazon Echo device.
-Simply plug in an Echo device to your desired room you’d like the ability to voice control your system, help Alexa to discover your Sonos devices in the Sonos app and follow the on-screen set up to get started.
-Then try saying “Alexa, play my favourite Spotify playlist”.
+Yes, this is now possible with the help of an Amazon Echo or Google Home device.
+Simply plug in your device in your chosen room and help Alexa or Google Assistant to discover your amplifier in the Amp's operating app and follow the on-screen set-up to get started.

 If you're in the middle of a ceiling speaker project or considering one in the future, we'd love to help!